Power Rangers GPX, episode 1: Start Your Engines, Part 1

 "Yes sir, they will receive them tomorrow morning."

 "Not bad, huh?"
 Sean said as he got back in the car.
-"Not a bad little bit of fighting, if you say so."
+"We kicked their asses, if you say so."

 "Whatever," Maria said.
 "You only had to fight ten robots, if you fought any more of them, you would have been beaten."